albanmahmut/ContactApp/README.md

 [Download Link](https://www.jetbrains.com/idea/download/#section=windows)

-When file is downloaded, follow the guid step by step.
+When the file is downloaded, follow the guide step by step.
-(There is free ultimate version is awailable for students, follow the [URL](https://www.jetbrains.com/student/)
+(There is free ultimate version available for students, follow the [URL](https://www.jetbrains.com/student/) and prepare the required documents.

 ### Maven

-Open up IntelliJ IDEA
-Go to: IntelliJ > File > New Project > Maven Project.
-(IntelliJ IDEA will configure automaticly all the plugins)
+Open up IntelliJ IDEA > File > New Project > Maven Project.
+(IntelliJ IDEA will configure automatically all the plugins for you)

 ### TomEE

-Here is the path to install TomEE [URL]: (https://tomcat.apache.org/download-80.cgi)
+Here is the path how to install TomEE [URL]: (https://tomcat.apache.org/download-80.cgi)

 ### JSF

-As I mentioned under IntelliJ IDEA, one you choose 'Maven Project' the editor will complete all the configurations.
+As I mentioned under "Installing IntelliJ IDEA", once you choose 'Maven Project' and then the editor will complete all the configurations for you.

 Path for adding dependency to your project.
 IntelliJ IDEA > Code > Generare > Dependencies